monadli/ftl/README.md

 #### N-ary Operators
 `FTL` allows definiton of n-ary operators.
 For example, the ternary operator `? :` is defined in `ftl/lang.ftl` library.

-N-ary operators cannot be nested in the middle without parantheses.
+N-ary operators cannot be nested in the middle without parentheses.
 Using `? :` as an example.
 We can have `1 < 2 ?
 (2 < 3 ? true : false) : false` but `1 < 2 ?
 2 < 3 ? true : false : false` will give error as `ERROR: N-ary operator '< ? < ? : :' not found!`

-This is because the process of resolving operator is to search from the longest posible n-ary operator `< ? < ? : :`, then starts by removing one from right and search again for `< ? < ? :`, and repeat the same process until it goes down to `<`.
+This is because the process of resolving operator is to search from the longest possible n-ary operator `< ? < ? : :`, then starts by removing one from right and search again for `< ? < ? :`, and repeat the same process until it goes down to `<`.

-If `<` is found, it will repeat the same process for `? < ? : :`, etc, where `? <` will not resolve to any know operator combinations.
+If `<` is found, it will repeat the same process for `? < ? : :`, etc., where `? <` will not resolve to any known operator combinations.

 This process is actually used to resolve unary/binary operators as well.